Skip to content

 Cons

-This is an affordable silicone platter mat with a decent level of isolation.
+This is an affordable silicone rubber platter mat with a decent level of isolation.
 The material encourages good reproduction of bass tones and holds the record firmly with no slippage.
 These are a good addition if your turntable only included a felt mat originally.

 Slipmats made from wool and felt offer a safe scratch-free surface for your records.
 These are the type most commonly used by DJs, as they have very low friction, which is required for vinyl DJing techniques.